 - Talk to the mentoring coach: Our mentoring coach will contact you again when we have found a potential mentee match for you for your confirmation.

-- Meet your mentee: If you agree with the match we suggest, we’ll invite you to take part in an orientation session to get started in the program.
+- Meet your mentee: If you agree with the match we suggest, we’ll invite you to take part in an induction and orientation session to get started in the program.